 "I have gradually sought more and more depraved material over time.
 Although very tame pictures would suffice in the past, I now seek out many different types of genres which could be considered extreme."
 (27-year-old male)

-A critical finding from this study: the escalation was overwhelmingly compensatory, not exploratory.
-Participants weren’t seeking extreme content out of curiosity or genuine sexual interest.
-They were chasing a dopamine response that familiar content no longer delivered.
-The researchers noted “little anecdotal evidence that these escalating usage patterns were driven by sexual exploration and discovery.”
+A critical finding from this study: the escalation was overwhelmingly compensatory rather than exploratory.
+Participants were chasing a dopamine response that familiar content no longer delivered.
+The researchers noted "little anecdotal evidence that these escalating usage patterns were driven by sexual exploration and discovery."

 Why the double escalation matters

-Here’s where the two trends converge.
-The content is getting more extreme (the Shor & Liu finding).
-And individual brains build tolerance to whatever they consume (the Ince finding).
+This is where the two trends converge.
+The content is getting more extreme (the Shor & Liu finding), and individual brains build tolerance to whatever they consume (the Ince finding).

 This creates a compounding problem: